silviomcandido/Taylor.Cone.Jets/README.md

 # axis2D.TaylorCone
-Automated script using .m4 files to generate a 2D axis-symmetric simulation of a Taylor Cone Jet
+Automated script using .m4 files to generate a 2D axis-symmetric or Full 3D simulation of a Taylor Cone Jet

 Overview
 ========
 + Template case for axisymmetric EHD jet flow
++ Template case for Full 3D EHD jet flow
 + The main purpose of this template is to demonstrate a simple, reliable meshing strategy for axisymmetric flow

-Meshing
+Meshing of the 2D Axisymmetric
 =======
 + The blockMeshDict file contains a backgroundMesh subditionary
 + In backgroundMesh set the geometry radius and length and jet radius
 + Set the number of cells in the length and radial directions
-+ Run blockMesh to generate a 2D "slab" mesh
++ Run blockMesh to generate a 2D "domain" mesh
 + Run extrudeMesh to convert the mesh into a 2D axisymmetric mesh with wedge front and back patches